Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Abstract

 \section{Abstract}

-The impact parameter dependent dipole model is an ideal tool for investigating the spatial structure of the proton.
-We investigate the incoherent $ep$ cross section in exclusive $J/\psi$ photoproduction as measured by HERA, and find that as $|t|$ increases, the model needs several levels of substructure of gluon density fluctuations in order to describe the measured data well.
+Impact parameter dependent dipole models are ideal tools for investigating the spatial structure of the proton.
+We investigate the incoherent $ep$ cross section in exclusive $J/\psi$ photoproduction as measured by HERA, and find that as $|t|$ increases, the models need several levels of substructure of gluon density fluctuations in order to describe the measured data well.
+In lieu of a perturbative description, we add this substructure by hand.
 This substructure is modelled as hotspots within hotspots.
-We find that three levels of substructure are adequate for a good description of all available data, up to $|t|=30~$GeV$^2$.
-We note that the gluonic density fluctuation structure follows a scaling behaviour, such that the logarithms of the number of hotspots and their size fall on a line.
-We further conclude that a more advanced model containing gluon-gluon correlations needs also will need increased complexity as $|t|$ increases.
-Our findings in this paper systematically constrains which features such a model must have.
+This enables us to describe measurements for $|t|> 1$~GeV$^2$, which is necessary for describing any observable which integrate over the $t$-spectrum, such as the rapidity or $W_{\gamma p}$.
+We find that three levels of proton substructure are adequate for a good description of all available $ep$ data up to $|t|=30~$GeV$^2$.
+We note that the gluonic density fluctuation structure follows a scaling behaviour, such that the logarithms of the number of hotspots and their size fall on a line, effectively reducing the available parameter space of the model.
+Our findings systematically constrains and provides a benchmark for the development of a perturbative model of spatial gluon fluctuations in nucleons.